Naman-Pal/SIHMON/ReportMechanicsandStructureChecklist.md

 # Report Mechanics and Structure Checklist
 This section evaluates the structure, formatting and writing techniques used in the TR.
-Fulfillment of this criteria leads to a TR that looks professional, is easy to read and is representative of the formatting standards of the industry.
+Fulfillment of these criteria leads to a TR that looks professional, is easy to read and is representative of the formatting standards of the industry.
 Here is a simple footnote[^1].

 [^1]: Technology Report Guidelines.
 OACETT, Revised September 2022.
 Available at: https://www.oacett.org/getmedia/5ad707d7-f472-4b24-a7fe-f34e270b0c41/2022_TR_Guidelines_-_Updated_Version_-_Sept_2022.pdf